-The North Carolina Collegiate Sports Information Association (NCCSIA) announced its selections for the 2012 College Division All-State Women’s Soccer College Division Team on Wednesday.
-Twenty-one players representing 12 different North Carolina Colleges and Universities were named to the Women’s Soccer All-State teams.
+The North Carolina Collegiate Sports Information Association (NCCSIA) announced its selections for the 2013 College Division All-State Women’s Soccer team on Monday.
+Twenty-two players representing nine different North Carolina Colleges and Universities were selected to the first and second teams.

 Nominees were submitted by North Carolina sports information professionals and voted on by the NCCSIA members.

 Founded in 2002, The North Carolina Collegiate Sports Information Association (NCCSIA) is comprised of sports information professionals from NCAA Division I, II, III, NAIA and independent institutions from the state of North Carolina.
 The purpose of the organization is to promote collegiate athletics at all schools.
 Membership is open to anyone affiliated with a college, university or conference located in North Carolina, and whose area of responsibility lies within sports information.